kitarp29/kube-ez/README.md

   ```
   kubectl port-forward <your-pod-name> 8000:8000
   ```
-> API will be running at <a href="localhost:8000/"> localohost:8000/ </a> now.
+> API will be running at <a href="localhost:8000/"> localohost:8000 </a> now.
   ## **The project is up and running🔥!**
   <hr>

 ##  <u>**Project Features**</u> 🤯
-  -  Get Details about any resource in the cluster.
+  -  Get details about any resource in the cluster.
   -  Create new resources in the cluster.
   -  Delete resources in the cluster.
-  -  Run CLI Commands using the API.
+  -  Run CLI commands using the API.
-  -  Manage HELM Charts.
+  -  Manage Helm Charts.
   -  You can add, install, delete and update HELM charts.
   -  Get live events from the cluster.
   -  It is a REST API to interact with the cluster.
-  -  It has health check endpoint as well.
+  -  It has a health check endpoint as well.
   -  More coming soon... 🚧

 <hr>